davlin0222/avalli/README.md

 <br>

-### Test by
+### Check out avalli

-- Download and run on local server, or
+- By downloading and running on local server, or
-- For everyone who wants to test beta before the addition of separate users:  https://creatorise.com/avalli
+- For everyone who wants to test the global beta version, before the addition of separate users:  https://creatorise.com/avalli

 <br><br>